Hostel bathrooms can be the worst part of budget travel, but they're not all bad. Actually, some are just as nice as you'd find in a hotel.

 You should, however, prepare yourself for shared bathrooms, though private hostel rooms may have an en suite.
 Hostel bathrooms usually start the day clean, but you may be sharing with double digit numbers of backpacks who do not share your bathroom habits, hygiene practices (whatever they may be), or bathroom cleanliness standards.

 Almost always true: the toilet will be semi sloppy and the shower temperature unpredictable.
-Do bring flip flops to maintain healthy feet in spite of the shower.
+Do bring flip-flops to maintain healthy feet in spite of the shower.

 Expect to Share Your Bathroom

-You'll be sharing this bathroom if you're staying a hostel dorm, and you may be sharing it with the opposite gender (and you will most definitely be sharing with the opposite sex if you're staying in a mixed-gender dorm, where men and women share the same dorm room).
+You'll be sharing this bathroom if you're staying in a hostel dorm, and you may be sharing it with the opposite gender (and you will most definitely be sharing with the opposite sex if you're staying in a mixed-gender dorm, where men and women share the same dorm room).
 If you're female and you haven't lived with a man or shared the bathroom with one, know this: the toilet seat may get left up.
-(In some countries, there may not be a toilet seat, which handily eliminates the question of which gender is supposed to leave it in which position; more on kinds of toilets worldwide here).
+(In some countries, there may not be a toilet seat, which handily eliminates the question of which gender is supposed to leave it in which position; more on kinds of toilets worldwide).

 "En suite" means that the bathroom is attached to or inside your hostel room; generally (but not always), you'll get an en suite bathroom if you spring for a private hostel room.
 Sometimes you'll still have to share with the rest of the hostel even if you did decide to go private.
 Check the hostel listing before you book if a private bathroom is important to you.

-Hot Water Can Be Rare
+Hot Water Can Be Sparse